Skills Connect for Immigrants

 The Skills Connect for Immigrants program (Skills Connect) is an individualized employment bridging program that helps skilled immigrants connect to jobs in B.C. that build on their pre-arrival skills, training, knowledge, and experience.
 There are two streams within the Skills Connect Program – General and Health.

 This is achieved through providing services and supports to:

 effectively assess recent immigrants’ skills, qualifications and experiences;

-provide career counseling and planning;
+provide career counselling and planning;

 offer workplace practice opportunities, such as mentoring, that will help immigrants secure and sustain employment.

 The goal is to help skilled immigrants obtain employment that maximizes their pre-arrival skills, qualifications, and experience.
 Individual client services are delivered for a period of up to one year (two years for health sector occupations).

 The Government of British Columbia works with educators, industry and other partners to ensure that B.C.’s employees can develop and respond positively to changing workplace demands and economic challenges.